 Is there a downside to using keyboard shortcuts?
 Most people would say no, but maybe it’s OK to be using the mouse from time to time, enough so you don’t forget where that menu option is located.
 Forgetting keyboard shortcuts can happen, you know.

 Most Popular (and Useful) Keyboard Shortcuts in Windows 10

-Below you’ll find the list of most common Windows 10 shortcuts.
-Probably you know and use some of them on a daily basis, already.
+Below you’ll find the list of the most common Windows 10 shortcuts.
+You probably know and use some of them on a daily basis, already.
 If you’re an avid keyboard user this list is definitely not for you.

 As a personal test, I’ll try and write these down without looking them up, then cheat a bit and add some obvious ones I’ll probably miss on the first run.

 |Opens up the start menu where you can start searching by typing|